gpuweb/gpuweb/design/ErrorHandling.md

 There are several types of WebGPU calls that get their error handled differently:

  - WebGPU Object creation.
- - Recording of GPU commands in `WebGPUCommandDecoder`.
+ - Recording of GPU commands in `WebGPUCommandEncoder`.
  - Other commands such as `WebGPUQueue.submit`

 ## Status objects